-Exploration costs are comprised of exploration and evaluation expenses on the following properties or property groups.
-For an understanding of the properties, reference should be made to note 4.
-Costs related to Mt.
+Exploration costs are comprised of exploration and evaluation expenses on the following properties/ groupings.
+For an understanding of the properties/ groupings, reference should be made to note 4.
+Costs on Mt.
 Polley are included under the "Other" heading on the following table: